 Building Information Modeling is much more than a 3D CAD drawing representing a floor plan or construction detail.
 BIM benefits include data of interest to many stakeholders during the full lifecycle of the building, such as buyers, owners, occupants, facility and real estate managers, safety inspectors, lawyers, and emergency planners.
 BIM can also support the creation of surrounding processes, including geographical analyses, urban planning, and landscaping.

 As building maintenance and operations reflect over 90% of total lifecycle costs, real estate and facility managers have an increasing interest in using Building Information Modeling (BIM) because the model keeps essential information on multiple aspects of a building or asset.
 These include spatial information, technical documentation, cost information, vendor data, or operating guidelines.
 BIM reduces the traditional information loss associated with handling a project from the AEC team to the building owner and operator.
 By closing this gap between construction and building operation, all available data helps in saving time, effort, and money in running and maintaining the building during its entire life cycle, including its demolishment.

 Planon Connect for BIM

 In our Space & Workplace Management solution, a new standard BIM integration is available.
-Planon Connect for BIM provides a bidirectional data exchange of spaces and assets between BIM and Planon Universe.
+Planon Connect for BIM provides a bidirectional data exchange of spaces and assets between BIM and the Planon Universe platform.
 The solution primarily focuses on Autodesk Revit, a market leading BIM technology for architects, engineers and contractors.

 Webinar: What you need to know about BIM